 Below are guidelines on who needs to fill out an application:

-All managers or coaches over the age of 16 who interact with the players on a practice or game field including helping with field maintenance
+All managers or coaches age 16 and older who interact with the players on a practice or game field and dug out, including helping with field maintenance

-All umpires over the age of 16 (note: youth umpires between the ages of 12 and 15 are NOT required to complete a volunteer application
+All umpires age 16 or older (note: youth umpires between the ages of 12 and 15 are NOT required to complete a volunteer application)

 Team administrators do NOT need to complete a volunteer application

-All questions related to volunteer applications can be directed to Jill Schwarz, Director of Volunteer Applications: by email
+Questions?
+All questions related to volunteer applications can be directed to Julie Trythall (

 Approved Volunteer Listing